Browse the section below to discover where and how you can train with Zach and learn about his network of teachers and colleagues.

 Amy Chaffee is a voice, speech, and dialect coach based in LA.
 She works with primarily film/television talent and is a gifted creative artist herself.

 This site has the latest information about the speechwork pioneered by Dudley Knight and Phil Thompson.
-It gives a lot of great information about the work that Zach teaches.
+It gives a lot of great information about the work that Zach uses and teaches.

 The International Dialects of English Archive and the interactive International Phonetic Alphabet charts are a fantastic resource for actors looking to acquire dialects or a refresher on the sounds and symbols of the IPA.
-These are made available through the efforts of Paul Meier.
+These are made available through the efforts of Paul Meier and many other contributors.